noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/introduction.md

 {:toc}

 ## What is this?
 This guide is a compilation everything I've learned the hard way as a neophyte tournament director.
-It's intended to provide a (nearly) comprehensive, top-down overview of every step that goes into successfull hosting a quiz bowl tournament.
+It's intended to provide a (nearly) comprehensive, top-down overview of every step that goes into successfully hosting a quiz bowl tournament.
 Other tournament hosting guides exist, but I wanted to write one specific to UCF and include some tips I haven't read elsewhere.

 ## Why host tournaments?